 Prior to initiation of transport in flow years when fish are not being transported from the Snake River projects, fish collection facilities will be operated as described below.

 Lower Granite: Juvenile fish will be bypassed via normal separator operations and routed to the mid-river release outfall and PIT-tag detection system.
 Normal 24-hour sampling for the SMP shall occur.
+In 2020, the Lower Granite bypass system will begin operations on March 1 and screens will be installed in at least the first three available priority units.
+Additional units may be screened before April 1 if maintenance schedules allow.
+Daily condition and index sampling will begin March 1st in 2020.

 Little Goose: Juvenile fish will be bypassed and routed to the mid-river release outfall and full flow PIT-tag detection system, except during condition sampling as described below.